kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### User-Facing API

 LWS adds alpha `spec.scheduling`.
-LWS owns the structural wrapper; policy, constraints, disruption, and claims are the upstream 1.37 building blocks.
-LWS and replica levels use the composite variants; leader and worker use the pod-group variants.
+LWS owns the structural wrapper; policy, constraints, and disruption are the upstream 1.37 building blocks.
+LWS and replica levels use the composite variants; leader and worker use the pod-group variants. `resourceClaims` appear only on the leaves: a CompositePodGroup cannot own pod-level claims, so putting them on LWS or replica would break when those levels compile to CPGs in Phase 2.
+This matches [JobSet KEP-969][jobset-kep969], which exposes claims only on the Job leaf.

 ```go
 // api/leaderworkerset/v1/leaderworkerset_types.go